mpnyka/threatening_for_whom/README.md

 TFW_ESR_figures_tables.R

-Uses the data file created in TFW_ESR_cleaningfile.R and contains the scripts necessary to run the analyses presented in the figures and tables in paper, as well as the code to create such figures and tables.
+It uses the data file created in TFW_ESR_cleaningfile.R and contains the scripts necessary to run the analyses presented in the figures and tables in paper, as well as the code to create such figures and tables.

+EVS_nuts_convergence.R

+It matches the EVS specific ids for nuts2 to the standard NUTS naming